Singapore CV Writing Guide

-The aim of your CV or resume should be to persuade the employer to invite you for a job interview
+The aim of your CV should be to persuade the employer to invite you for a job interview

-For an employer the first impression of you is your CV.
-It must leave a favorable and lasting impact.
-You need to show that you are flexible, culturally sensitive, able to adapt to new circumstances and cultures, and that you possess some perseverance and motivation (for the job, not the location!).
-A successful CV is one that will appear in the most searches and generate the most interviews.
+For an employer, the first impression of you is your CV.
+It must leave a favourable and lasting impact.
+You need to show that you are flexible, culturally sensitive, able to adapt to new circumstances and cultures and that you possess some perseverance and motivation (for the job, not the location!).
+A successful CV is one that will appear in most searches and generate the most interviews.

-Your concise, brief and to the point CV should be in a reverse-chronological order - starting with what you have done most recently or functional order - information structured per item.
+Your concise, brief and to the point CV should be in reverse chronological order - starting with what you have done most recently or functional order - information structured per item.
 Emphasize experience and/or knowledge of Asia.

 Begin the Singapore CV with your personal details listing name, address, and contact information including your telephone numbers, e-mail address, date of birth, nationality, race and gender.
 List this information in a “block” format, not on a single line.

-Then, under “Professional Experience” present your working experiences, internships and special areas of expertise, etc. Bullet point them at the start of a sentence for maximum impact.
+Then, under “Professional Experience” present your working experiences, internships and special areas of expertise, etc. Bullet points them at the start of a sentence for maximum impact.

 - Position held and job title

-- Thorough description of your responsibilities and duties - emphasizing areas relevant to the position for which you are applying.
+- A thorough description of your responsibilities and duties - emphasizing areas relevant to the position for which you are applying.
 If you have not had much work experience, try including temporary, holiday or voluntary jobs.
 Indicate your reason(s) for leaving and explain gaps in employment.

 Make your CV more effective by providing examples to illustrate your achievements.
 Use power words and action words such as contributed, organized, demonstrated, trained, managed, developed, coordinated etc.